Red Cord Honors Program

 Eligible students must donate seven(7) times during their high school career.
 Students ineligible to donate blood due to age, weight or medical restrictions may be eligible by actively participating as a volunteer with their high school’s blood drive or another blood drive in the community during their high school career.
 The school’s Red Cross representative will work with each school or school advisor to track participation, identify and recognize eligible students prior to graduation so they may proudly wear the red honor cord during their graduation ceremony.

-- Provides opportunities to gain leadership experience by sponsoring and coordinating a blood drive at your school
+- Provides opportunities to gain leadership experience by hosting, sponsoring and coordinating a blood drive at your school.

 - Partner with a non-profit organization to achieve goals and support your community